ctjhoa/rust-learning/README.md

 * :end: Concepts are still useful but code could not compile.
 * :soon: Work In Progress.

+### Do you need to be convinced that Rust worth learning?

+Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/)

 ## Table of Contents

 * [Books](#books)